Setting goals and thinking about what you want in future can sometimes feel overwhelming.

 - What do you spend the most time thinking about?

 - What would you do if money were no object?

-Note these on the outside of the circle.
+Ask your client to note these on the outside of the circle.

-Step 2: Evaluate Your Satisfaction Levels
+Step 2: Evaluate Satisfaction Levels

 Step 3: Connect the Dots

-Step 4: Celebrate Your Progress
+Step 4: Celebrating Progress